 There are several Federal studies, reports and water projects that have been completed by the USACE addressing coastal storm damage along the Rhode Island coast.
-The NACCS identified 20 federal projects in Rhode Island; four (4) were storm damage reduction projects and 16 were navigation project (USACE 2015a).
-The majority of these projects fell within the study area, which is identified as RI1 in the NACCS (Figure 1-6).
-Three (3) of the storm damage reduction projects that were mentioned in the NACCS report (the Cliff Walk Project, the Oakland Beach Project, and the Fox Point Hurricane Barrier Project) are located in the study area for this project and are described below.
-The NACCS also mentioned a list of 2,201 projects that was provided by the RICRMC, which address CSRM (Figure 1-7).
+The NACCS identified 20 federal projects in Rhode Island; four (4) were storm damage reduction projects and 16 were navigation project (USACE 2015).
+The majority of these projects fell within the study area, which is identified as RI1 in the NACCS (Figure 1-5).
+Three (3) of the storm damage reduction projects that were mentioned in the NACCS report (the Cliff Walk Project, the Oakland Beach Project, and the Fox Point Hurricane Barrier Project) are located in the study are for this project and are described below.
+The NACCS also mentioned a list of 2,201 projects that was provided by the RICRMC, which address CSRM (Figure 1-6).
 This list included 1407 seawalls/bulkheads and 794 projects that were classified as revetments.
 These structures are both publicly and privately owned.

-Figure 1-6: Federal projects located in Rhode Island as identified in the NACCS
+Figure 1-5: Federal projects located in Rhode Island as identified in the NACCS

-Figure 1-7: State led CSRM projects identified in the NACCS
+Figure 1-6: State led CSRM projects identified in the NACCS

-Below is a list of CSRM studies and projects that have been undertaken by the USACE.
+Below is a list of CSRM projects that have been undertaken by the USACE, two (2) of which were not implemented due to lack of local support.